 Calf AugmentationAuthor: Dr. Gordon Sasaki

-The common approach for an implant augmentation is a short horizontal incision in the crease line on the back of the knee.
+The common approach for a calf augmentation using implants is a short horizontal incision in the crease line on the back of the knee.
 A pocket is created under the cover of the inner head of the major calf muscle (medial gastrocnemius) and extends from the midway point of the calf to the incision at the knee’s crease line.
 The selected implant is positioned in its pocket and stabilized therein by closing the muscle’s cover over it.
 In selected cases, a second pocket can be made over the outer head of the major calf muscle (lateral gastrocnemius) for insertion of another anatomically-shaped implant to achieve a fuller contoured appearance for a significantly skinny calf.

 Dr. Gordon H. Sasaki